macobo/python-grader/README.md

 ####Task:
-Write a function named `taisnurkne` that takes three numbers as an agument and returns True or False according to whether it's possible to form a right-angled triangle.
+Write a function named `taisnurkne` that takes three numbers as an agument and returns True or False according to whether it's possible to form a right-angled triangle with such side lengths.
 Side lengths are guaranteed to be positive.

 ####Tester [u6_taisnurkne_tester.py](tasks/u6_taisnurkne_tester.py)
 ```python